The making of The Textured Tarot…

-I’m not particularly comfortable talking about the process involved in the making of my card decks, because I don’t feel there is much detail to write.
+I’m not always comfortable talking or writing about the process involved in the making of my card decks, because I don’t know how to articulate what I do: intuitive art.
 It’s not that I am criticising my cards in any way.
 I love them and am delighted to have brought them into the world.
-It’s more that my process is so intuitive in-the-moment that I often have no idea how I get to a completed card design, or why certain decisions are made (apart from the specific meaning of a card).
-After tarot card research, I have a basic visual outline of what is needed and seem to know what I want to do without always having a finished picture in my head.
+It’s more that each card deck journey is so intuitive in-the-moment that I often have no idea how I get to a completed card design, or why certain decisions are made (apart from the specific meaning of a card).
+After my tarot card research, I have a basic visual outline of what is needed and seem to know what I want to do without always having a finished picture in my head.
+I am kind of artistically layering the story (about each card) that is in my head.
 I don’t worry if the ideas aren’t flowing; they come when they are ready.
 Between these productive times, I am comfortable with my blankness, reflection, or churned up mind.
 I am confident that the art inspiration will come.
-Then, I get caught up in its waves: bliss..;)
+Then, I get caught up in its waves and don’t recall how I got to my final destination…ha ha…: bliss..;)

 I will try and expand a little more in the next few sections…

 Although I research a lot, I tend to spend minimal time preparing my actual art.
 There are no demo sketches, or journal plans.
 I really don’t work that way.
 It snags me up somewhat: I feel a turmoil of impatience to start the actual card design as my body feels primed to just start.
 I just know what I want to do.
 I catch glimpses of a look or feel of the card with a basic outline of what I want to convey: there is a spontaneous response to the words that I read.

 I often forget to photograph the key stages of my tarot card work in progress because I get so caught up in the magic of it all.
 I create spontaneously with the information and materials that are available.